 Indeed, there’s something about staying on the South Bank that makes it feel more as if you are in ‘real London’ than in any other part of the city!

 The transport links to the rest of London are excellent, with Waterloo railway station just nearby.
-Not only do you have the usual options of underground, train, bus, hop-on-hop-off bus, but you also have easy access to the Thames boat services.
+Not only do you have the usual options of underground, train, bus, hop-on-hop-off bus, but you also have easy access to the Thames river cruises.

 South Bank has its share of excellent restaurants and cafes.
 But its proximity to the river means you also have options for a dinner cruise, offering you a new perspective on the city’s sights as you dine.